intuitiv/ai-studio-organiser/README.md

 5.  **Name It:** Enter a name in the pop-up and click "OK".
 Your group is now created, minimized, and saved.
 6.  **Manage:** Hover over the group header to see options for Downloading, Renaming, Un-organizing, or Deleting the group from your view.

+## Upcoming Features (Future Roadmap)

+This extension is actively being developed.
+The grouping architecture we've built is a foundation for even more powerful AI-assisted features.
+Here is a glimpse of what's planned for the future:

+-   **AI-Powered Summarization:** Right-click a group and select "Summarize with AI" to get a concise summary of that entire line of investigation.
+-   **Conversation Optimization:** An intelligent tool to detect repetitive or redundant text within a group and offer to automatically "condense" it, saving tokens and improving clarity.
+-   **Export to Markdown:** In addition to `.txt`, an option to download a group formatted as a clean Markdown file, preserving code blocks and formatting.

+Have an idea for a feature?
+Feel free to suggest it in the "Issues" tab!

 ## Contributing

 Contributions are welcome!
 The most common point of failure is when Google updates the AI Studio website, which can break the CSS selectors.